-of Mibanco's clients are women and the bank has designed a specific product to cater for their financing needs
+of the subsidiary's clients are women and the bank has designed a specific product to cater for their financing needs

 In 2020, 19,386 female-targeted loans were provided.
-To strengthen this area even further, we are engaging with the company about setting future targets for female financial inclusion and a strategy for retaining female clients and/or transitioning them to mainstream banking at Banco de Crédito del Perú (BCP), the group's commercial subsidiary.
+To strengthen this area even further, we are engaging with the company about setting future targets for female financial inclusion and a strategy for retaining female clients and/or transitioning them to mainstream banking at the group's commercial subsidiary.

-Mibanco has recently entered Colombia, where, despite having a population 1.5x the size of Peru's, the total microlending market is smaller than MiBanco's total loan disbursements in Peru.
+A subsidiary has recently entered Colombia, where, despite having a population 1.5x the size of Peru's, the total microlending market is smaller than the subsidiary's total loan disbursements in Peru.
 The company shared that they expect to grow at over 30% a year in Colombia going forwards, taking share from informal money lenders and providing much cheaper credit than SMEs have traditionally had access to.